Get the Perfect Contour With Your Concealer in 3 Easy StepsApril 10, 2023

 Choose one concealer that’s two shades lighter than your skin tone to highlight your features and one that’s two shades darker to define and sculpt.
 To complete the routine, you’ll also need a damp beauty sponge.
 Instead of running to the sink every time you need to dampen your sponge, we recommend spraying your favorite refreshing face mist onto it instead.

-Below, check out the step-by-step instructions on how to successfully apply your contour using concealer.
+Below, check out our step-by-step instructions on how to apply your contour using concealer.

-Once your foundation routine is complete, use your darker concealer on your cheekbones and on the sides of your nose for definition and on your temples to sculpt.
-Depending on your specific face shape, you might want to adjust where you place the darker concealer.
-For example, if you have a diamond-shaped face, we recommend starting at your temples, but if you have a heart-shaped face, start at your forehead.
+Once your foundation routine is complete, use the darker shade of concealer along your cheekbones, the sides of your nose and your temples to sculpt.
+Depending on your face shape, you might want to adjust where you place the darker concealer.
+For example, if you have a diamond-shaped face, we recommend starting at your temples, but if you have a heart-shaped face, you should start at your forehead.

 After your contour is mapped out, use a damp beauty sponge to blend, taking your time so that you’re left with a natural-looking finish.
 The result is a quick contour look that’s doable in the backseat of a car, your gym locker room or ten minutes before date night.

-And to see how it’s done in real life, check out this quick tutorial from Maryam Maquillage.
+And to see how it’s done in real life, check out the below tutorial from Maryam Maquillage.